awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/4_Custom_Data_Collection_Module.md

 ## Using the module in your Main CloudFormation Template

-Once you have your module created you can add it to your main CloudFormation Template from the first stage.
+Once you have your module created you can add it to your CloudFormation Template from the first stage.

-1. Save this file in your own S3 bucket which will be referred to as your **Code Bucket** in your Cost Optimization account where your main file is deployed.
+1. Save this file in your own S3 bucket which will be referred to as your **Code Bucket** in your Cost Optimization account where your template is deployed.

 2. Once uploaded you can see your **Object URL** on the properties of the object.
 This will be used in the **TemplateURL** in the next step.
 ![Images/module_template_object_url.png](/Cost/300_Optimization_Data_Collection/Images/module_template_object_url.png)